-As lugworm are being dug any cut or damaged ones, or ones that have been pierced with the fork, should be stored in a separate container.
+As lugworm are being dug any cut or damaged worms, or ones that have been pierced with the fork, should be stored in a separate container.
 Although these worms can live as long as undamaged ones, the blood released by these worms will affect the others.
-Storing lugworm for a short amount of time is simple – wrapping them in newspaper and placing them in the fridge should see them survive for several days.
-If a fridge is not available (or family members are not keen on worms being kept in the kitchen fridge) then wrapping them in newspaper and placing them in a plastic bucket or container in a garden shed or unheated outhouse or garage will see them live for two or three days in cool weather, but less than a day at the height of summer.
-To keep lugworm in top condition for longer periods keep them in trays containing a few millimetres of seawater in the fridge (the exact same way ragworm are stored).
+Storing lugworm for a short amount of time is straightforward.
+Simply wrapping them in newspaper and placing them in the fridge should see them survive for several days.
+If a fridge is not available (or family members are not keen on worms being kept in the kitchen fridge) then wrapping them in newspaper and placing them in a plastic bucket or container in a garden shed or unheated outhouse or garage will see them live for two or three days in cool weather, but only a day (or even less than that) if the weather is hot.
+To keep lugworm in top condition for longer periods they can be kept in the fridge in trays containing a few millimetres of seawater (the exact same way in which ragworm are stored).
 As long as the water is changed every other day (with refrigerated seawater), they should live for a week or possibly longer.
-Blow lugworm cannot be frozen, but black lugworm can be.
+Blow lugworm do not freeze well, but black lugworm do.

 Blow lugworm are hooked in a similar way to ragworm, through the head and then pushed up the fishing line.
-However, as they are much smaller than ragworm it is often necessary to use multiple worms if their size is small or a bigger bait is needed.
-Sometimes blow lugworm can be watery and seem to deflate when pierced with the hook – this is usually due to incorrectly stored worms, or lugworm which have been stored for too long.
+As they are much smaller than ragworm it is often necessary to use multiple worms to make the bait a sufficient size.
+Sometimes blow lugworm can be watery and seem to deflate when pierced with the hook – this is usually due to incorrectly stored worms, or lugworm which have been kept for too long.
 Keeping worms correctly will see them retain their quality and not end up in this inferior state.
 Blow lugworm are very popular to use in cocktail baits.
-Squid and lug is a classic cod bait, with strips of squid or even a whole small squid combined with lugworm to provide a large bait for winter cod.
+Squid and lugworm is a classic cod bait, with strips of squid or even a whole small squid being combined with lugworm to provide a large bait for winter cod.
 Mussels are also a popular option to add to lugworm baits, and mackerel and peeler crab can also be used.